ojasuno/ojasuno/README.md

 - 🐉 interested in Web3
 - 🧠 learning TransHumanism
 - 🦀 building NetworkState
-- 🛸 teleport into MilkyWay
+- 🛸 teleport into TPL

 ---